 Organised three times a year by Heads of House

-Students are appointed as Prefects in Year 10 and serve as Prefects from March of Year 10 to March of Year 11.
-Any student wishing to stand as a Prefect must submit a Prefect nomination form and a supporting statement, addressed to the Principal.
+Students from Year 7 to Year 11 may be appointed as Ambassadors.
+Any student wishing to stand as an Ambassador must submit a nomination form and a supporting statement, addressed to Ms. Evans.
 All nominations must be supported by at least ten students and four teachers.
 If students reach the next stage of the application process, they will be interviewed by a member of the Leadership Team and their Head of House, and provided with feedback.
-The final appointment of Prefects is left to the discretion of the Leadership Team and Head of House.
+The final appointment of Ambassadors is left to the discretion of the Leadership Team and Head of House.

-The privilege of being a prefect is one which may be withdrawn in cases of misconduct.
+The privilege of being an Ambassador is one which may be withdrawn in cases of misconduct.

 The duties of an Ambassador:

 - To act as a role model to other students, demonstrating the utmost degree of diligence and embracing the academy’s values.